tedclark72/rowing-game/README.md

 # How to Launch
 1. From the src folder, run Game.java
-2. Download and run Game.jar
+2. Download and run RowingGame.jar